-Residential - 4+ Units Walls >40 ft in width require Variation in Massing and Facade Articulation Non-Residential & Mixed-Use Walls >40 ft in width require Variation in Massing and Facade Articulation
+BUILDING MASS Residential - 4+ Walls >40 ft in width require Variation in Massing and Facade Units Articulation >10,000 sf requires Variation in Non-Residential & Massing Mixed-Use

-- Massing, wall plane, roof design proportions similar to detached house, so that larger buildings can be integrated into surrounding lower scale neighborhood - Projections, recesses, covered doorways, balconies, covered box or bay windows and/or other similar features - Dividing large facades and walls into human-scaled proportions similar to the adjacent single- or two-family dwellings - Shall not have repetitive, monotonous undifferentiated wall planes.
+- Massing, wall plane, roof design proportions similar to detached house, so that larger buildings can be integrated into surrounding lower scale neighborhood - Projections, recesses, covered doorways, balconies, covered box or bay windows and/or other similar features - Dividing large facades and walls into human-scaled proportions similar to the adjacent single- or two-family - Shall not have repetitive, monotonous undifferentiated wall planes.

-Facade articulation can be accomplished by offsetting the floor plan, recessing or projection of design elements, change in materials and/or change in contrasting colors.
+Facade articulation can be accomplished by offsetting the floor plan, recessing or projection of design elements, or change in materials. and/or change in contrasting colors.